 I mean, they’re still quite decadent, but I used a little self restraint, too!

-Cheese – my personal preference is cheddar but really, can you go wrong with any kind of cheese?
+- Cheese - my personal preference is cheddar cheese but really, can you go wrong with any kind of cheese?
 I didn’t think so.

-Ranch Dressing – we’re using just enough ranch dressing without making these sandwiches soggy.
+- Ranch Dressing - we’re using just enough ranch dressing without making these sandwiches soggy.
 Some added spices to the top will provide extra flavor without extra calories.
+Use your leftover ranch to make chicken bacon ranch pasta salad!

 How to Make Chicken Bacon Ranch Sliders